Manhattan West: History

 First conceived as a project in the 1990s, ground was broken for the site in January 2013.
 In May 2014, permits for complex were submitted and approved.
 Under the updated 2014 plan, the complex was set to be completed by 2020.
 By the end of 2014, a $680 million platform over train tracks leading into Penn Station between Tenth and Dyer Avenues, atop which the Manhattan West development would be built, was completed.

 In October 2015, the Qatar Investment Authority invested a 44% stake in the $4.5 billion mixed-use development project.
 The deal included the formation of a joint venture between Brookfield Property Partners and QIA for the development of 7 e6sqft of residential and office space in five buildings that Brookfield said would be worth $8.6 billion upon completion.
 Initial plans included a 62-story residential tower and 67-story skyscraper.
 In 2017, plans for an additional, 59-story skyscraper were filed.

 Manhattan West is part of the Hudson Yards Redevelopment, a larger plan to redevelop the Hudson Yards area, which extends from the west of Pennsylvania Station to the Hudson River.

 During the summer of 2020, Manhattan West opened Citrovia, an outdoor garden of 16.5 ft constructed lemon trees bearing hand-painted lemon slices—to obscure the scaffolding on the construction site.
 The interactive display is no longer available to visit and is currently being deconstructed upon the completion of the second tower.

 Manhattan West officially opened to the public in late September 2021.

 In September 2021, a $50 million plan to build pedestrian bridges connecting the High Line and Manhattan West was announced by New York Governor Kathy Hochul and Brookfield Properties.
 Groundbreaking for the approximately 1000-foot extension, called the Moynihan Connector, took place on February 24, 2022.
 This project will connect the High Line to Moynihan Train Hall through Manhattan West.

 In October 2025, Brookfield announced plans to convert part of Four Manhattan West, a building at 424 West 33rd Street, to residential use.
-That building predates the Manhattan West development. having been completed in 1913.
+The building predates the Manhattan West development, having been completed in 1913.